 4. Try a belly wrap

-They aid in the healing process and will provide light relief for most irritation.
+They aid in healing and will provide light relief for most irritation.
 They also significantly reduce the likelihood of licking or biting the wound.

 5. Check the odor